 Self-driving in China as a traveler is difficult.
 Until very recently, the only possible way of doing it has been with a guide who either drives your car or sits in the back, while you drive your car (you can get a Temporary Driver’s License – international driver’s licenses are not recognised).

 The guide of course drives up the costs.
 Besides the need for a guide, there is a good deal of paperwork waiting for you when you intend to tackle this route, and you will need a good helper to deal with it.

 If you have done it and care to share your experience, please send us a message.

 There is (was?) also another way to drive in China as a foreign traveler, without a guide.
 Free self-driving in effect.
 Still, expect to spend more money and nerves than originally planned.
 You can find people for and against.
-2 companies have been known to do it, one called China Tierra de Aventura, the other Tibetmoto.
+Those that say it is wonderful to be free, others say it isn’t really freedom at all.